Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 The Sentinel-2 satellite images used in this project were obtained from the Copernicus Open Access Hub, a part of the European Space Agency's (ESA) Copernicus Programme.
 These images provide high-resolution multispectral data, making them ideal for NDWI, NDVI, and clustering analyses.
 A free account is required for these images to be downloaded.

+## All raw and processed image files are stored in this repository and used in the notebook.
+If re-running the notebook locally, please adjust the file paths accordingly to match your local directory structure. ##

 ## Additional Information

 This project was developed using Google Colab Pro, which provided additional RAM and computational resources necessary for processing high-resolution Sentinel-2 imagery and performing clustering analysis efficiently.